ritiknaik/ritiknaik/README.md

 </br>

 ## About Me:
-- 🔭 I’m currently working on : Data Science and Artificial Intelligence
+- 🔭 I’m currently working on : Time-series Data
 - :writing_hand: I'm currently practicing : Competitive Programming
-- 🌱 I’m currently learning : Docker, Cryptography
+- 🌱 I’m currently learning : AI in Neuroscience
 - 💬 Ask me about Deep Learning, Python, C and C++

 To know more about me, check out my